YinJC/uk-tex-faq/FAQ-captsty.md

----
-layout: page
-title: The style of captions
+# The style of captions
----

 Changes to the style of captions may be made by redefining the commands that produce the caption.
 So, for example, `\fnum@figure` (which